menandmice/ansible-module/ansible/src/README.md

 ## DNS

 [ ] Get/Set properties for DNS and IPAM
-[X] Create a DNS Resource record in Men&Mice
+    - Can be set, plugin is under way for getting it [X] Create a DNS Resource record in Men&Mice
 [X] Modify a DNS Resource record in Men&Mice
-[ ] Set hostname for IP address in Men&Mice
+[X] Set hostname for IP address in Men&Mice

 ## IPAM